 These cross-border relationships usually offer a simpler application process and better approval chances, with a 78% success rate compared to 42% for other methods.
 They also make money transfers between your Canadian and US accounts easier.
 Plus, you get one online view for all your accounts, keeping everything in one spot.

-Case Study: Remote Business Owner Streamlines Cross-Border Payments
+Case Study: Liberty Village Remote Business Owner Streamlines Cross-Border Payments1

-The Problem: Jennifer from Vancouver reached out about her marketing business.
-“I have three big US clients, but I’m losing about 4% on every payment with my setup,” she said.
+The Problem: Jennifer from Liberty Village in Toronto reaches out about her marketing business.
+“I have three big US clients, but I’m losing about 4% on every payment with my current setup,” she says.
 “Last month I lost over $900 in fees on $25,000 of income.”

-What We Did: We suggested a Wise Multi-Currency Account instead of a regular bank.
-We filled out the application together and uploaded her ID and a bill for proof of address.
-“It was so quick—nothing like dealing with normal banks,” she told us.
+What We Do: We suggest a Wise Multi-Currency Account instead of a traditional bank.
+We guide her through the application together and upload her ID plus a recent utility bill for proof of address.
+“It’s so quick—nothing like dealing with normal banks,” she tells us.

-The Result: In just 2 days, Jennifer had her US account details and could bill clients right away.
-“The first payment came through next day with no fees,” she said.
-She’s now saving about $850 every month.
-Her US client list has grown by 40% and she keeps money in USD for expenses without having to convert it back and forth.
+The Result: In just 2 days, Jennifer gets her US account details and starts billing clients immediately.
+“The first payment comes through the next day with no fees,” she says.
+She now saves around $850 every month.
+Her US client list grows by 40%, and she keeps money in USD for expenses without constant conversions.

 ➜ Read more: “How to Register a Business in the US from Canada: Full Guide“